pittgoogle.alert

 Return the alert’s custom metadata.

 If this was not provided (typical case), this attribute will contain a copy of the incoming Alert.msg.attributes.
+Alert IDs and schema version will be added if not already present.

 You may update this dictionary as desired.
 If you publish this alert using pittgoogle.Topic.publish, this dictionary will be sent as the outgoing message’s Pub/Sub attributes.